We live in such a beautiful part of the world but that doesn’t stop me from wanting to show Lucas different places and experience various cultures.

 This is going to vary depending on where you live but don’t go to all the places that are popular and prices are high.
-Go where the cheap flights or car journey take you and enjoy investigating new places that aren’t full of tourists.
+Go where the cheap flights or car journeys take you and enjoy investigating new places that aren’t full of tourists.
 You’ll be surprised where you can get on a budget, it’s possible to find cheap tropical islands and adventurous getaways without spending a fortune.

 Convert your currency wisely

-We use TransferWise to convert out currency.
+We use TransferWise to convert our currency.
 It is a borderless bank account that you get a debit card with.
-They use the real-time exchange rate as you’ll find on independent source is like Google, XE, and Yahoo Finance.
+They use the real-time exchange rate as you’ll find on an independent source like Google, XE, and Yahoo Finance.
 (Their fees are as low as 0.35%.)
 You can hold and manage money in more than 50 currencies.
 This lets you avoid exchange rate movements and prep for future transfers.

-I have also recently started using Revolut.
+I also use Revolut.
 They don’t believe in financial borders, so they let you spend abroad in over 150 currencies with the interbank exchange rate, with a small 0.5% fee for anything above £6,000 each month.
-A flat mark-up on weekends and on certain currencies may apply.
+A flat markup on weekends and on certain currencies may apply.
 Although ATM withdrawals cost them money, they give you £200 a month in international ATM withdrawals for free.
 Anything over £200 attracts a small 2% fee to help cover their costs.
 They can also help with insurance, from your health to your phone, they’ll make sure you and the things you love are protected worldwide from as little as £1.00 per day.
 Insurance provided by Revolut Travel Ltd. The free card and app also help you with budgeting and can round up pennies to the nearest pound to help you save.